kevspace/graphics_final_project/README.md

 # Ricky Lin and Kevin Wang

-## Amazing Group Name
+## Classical Dream Team

 ### List of features to implement

+- light
-- add meshing
+- mesh
 - shading

 ### Some possible features to implement

-- add light to symbol table
 - add new shapes
 - using vary with lights